 Ingredients and Substitutions

-- Whole milk: Mashed yellow potatoes are intended to be rich and creamy in consistency and that requires a full-fat milk.
+Whole milk: Mashed yellow potatoes are intended to be rich and creamy in consistency and that requires a full-fat milk.
 You could also achieve the same result using half and half.
 If you prefer to use a vegan milk such as oat milk or almond milk, just be sure you select one that is unsweetened and unflavored.

-- Fresh garlic: The real secret to the best gold mashed potatoes is garlic.
+Fresh garlic: The real secret to the best gold mashed potatoes is garlic.
 The infusion of fresh garlic complements the yellow potatoes in such a decadent way.
-If you’d like an extra intensity here, we recommend that you use roasted garlic, which can easily be prepped in the oven or even in the air fryer!
+If you’d like an extra intensity here, I recommend that you use roasted garlic, which can easily be prepped in the oven or even in the air fryer!

-- Unsalted butter: While you can use salted butter, it is harder to control the overall saltiness of the dish this way; using unsalted butter gives you more control to make adjustments later.
+Unsalted butter: While you can use salted butter, it is harder to control the overall saltiness of the dish this way; using unsalted butter gives you more control to make adjustments later.
 If you prefer, vegan butter can be swapped in.

-- Sour cream: Traditional mashed baby gold potatoes always call for sour cream, as it adds a welcome tang to the side dish.
+Sour cream: Traditional mashed baby gold potatoes always call for sour cream, as it adds a welcome tang to the side dish.
 But if you aren’t a fan of sour cream, feel free to substitute in either whole milk plain yogurt (or Greek yogurt) or cream cheese.

-- Additional toppings (optional): What to add to mashed potatoes for flavor, you ask?
+Additional toppings (optional): What to add to mashed potatoes for flavor, you ask?
 There are lots of options that pair well with this pliable mashed yellow potatoes recipe.
-Some of our favorite toppings include fresh herbs, green onions, and turkey bacon.
+Some of my favorite toppings include fresh herbs, green onions, and turkey bacon.
 A true Epicurean upgrade: drizzle some truffle oil on top before serving!

 How to Make Yukon Gold Mashed Potatoes?

-The steps to prepare our signature creamy Yukon gold mashed potatoes are quite straightforward.
-If you follow along below, you’ll end up with golden mashed potatoes that disappear faster than any other side dish on the table.
+So, if you follow along below, you’ll end up with golden mashed potatoes that disappear faster than any other side dish on the table.

-- Cook the potatoes until fork tender: In our testing, we found that it took about 15-20 minutes to reach the desired consistency when the potatoes were cut into even 1-inch cubes.
-You can check doneness by inserting a sharp knife into a potato.
-If it comes in and out easily, the golden potatoes are done.
+Step 2 – Cook the potatoes until fork tender: In my testing, I found that it took about 15-20 minutes to reach the desired consistency when the potatoes were cut into even 1-inch cubes.

-- Drain the potatoes: Then return the warm potatoes to the pot.
+Step 3 – Drain the potatoes: Then return the warm potatoes to the pot.

-- Season your mashed gold potatoes: Sprinkle in kosher salt and pepper to your desired taste.
+Step 6 – Add the sour cream and season: Then continue mashing to your desired consistency.
+Season your mashed gold potatoes with a sprinkle of kosher salt and pepper to your desired taste.

-- Serve.
 Transfer it into a serving bowl and add more butter on top, if preferred.

 How To Make Ahead, Store, Reheat, and Freeze Leftovers